-Score Definition 2 Analysis of the use of character development, or symbolism, or mood in the text is accurate, logically connected to the plot and themes, and relevant to the task.
+Score Definition 2 Analysis of point of view, or metaphor, or inferential interpretation in the text is accurate, logically connected to the plot and themes, and relevant to the task.
 The response provides sufficient detail to support the reader's position.
-1 Analysis of the use of character development, or symbolism, or mood in the text is somewhat accurate and reflects some connection to the plot and themes and to the task.
+1 Analysis of point of view, or metaphor, or inferential interpretation in the text is somewhat accurate and reflects some connection to the plot and themes and to the task.
 However, the response provides insufficient detail to support the reader's position.
 0 The response provides no accurate information from the text and does not address the task.

-Wyoming Re Wyoming Reading Content Standard - Students use the reading process to demonstrate understanding of literary and informational text.
-Literary/Narrative Skill Reporting Category -Plot Benchmark Sub-Benchmarks Passage/Text Types Skill Description 11.IA Students use the reading process to apply a variety of comprehension strategies before, during and after reading.
-11.IA.1 Students demonstrate understanding in their reading of grade-appropriate texts based on a variety of text features, such as evidence presented, text format, and use of language including: 1) Literal comprehension (main idea, summarizing, paraphrasing); and 2) Inferential comprehension (prediction, cause/effect, compare/contrast, drawing conclusions).
-11.IA.2 Students use a range of strategies (using word origins; understanding multiple meanings; inferring meaning from context; inferring literal, figurative, and technical meanings; understanding technical and subject-specific words; interpreting allusions, such as to mythology or American and British literary works) to develop vocabulary.
-Literary/Narrative texts include such things as stories, poems, novels, plays, and essays from America and various world cultures that are read to learn about people, to vicariously experience the characters and settings, to escape to imaginary places and times, and to become absorbed in adventure and fictional events and various problems and solutions that structure the plots of these texts.
-Passages exhibit characteristics of carefully crafted language in which the author's word choice appeals to the Students read to understand how the plot of a story develops as a 11.IB Students demonstrate an understanding of literary texts.
-11.IB.1 Students read a variety of literary genres from American literature and various world cultures and understand the defining characteristics of these literary texts and the relationship between literature and the historical period, culture, and societal context, such as the influence of literary works on political events.
-11.IB.2 Students understand elements of literature including: Character development (character's actions, beliefs, motives, reactions, and feelings); Point of view including underlying author purpose; Setting including historical/cultural context; Universal themes including the philosophical assumptions and underlying beliefs of author's work; and Complex elements of plot development including time and sequence elements such as flashback and foreshadowing.
-11.IB.4 Students use the language and perspectives of literary criticism to evaluate literary works. senses, creates imagery, suggests mood, and sets tone.
-Passages contain elements of fiction, such as character, flashback, and point of view.
-Passages will have a well-defined plot, conflict, or resolution, and/or must contain sufficient context for the student to make an inference or draw a conclusion.
-Poems are written to entertain or inform and contain strong imagery (humorous, fantasy, factual, rhymed; unrhymed; recognizable pattern).
-Poems should incorporate symbolism as a key interpretive device. series of high points and/or how it can be depicted as a problem and its solution.
+Wyoming Reading Content Standard - Students use the reading process to demonstrate understanding of literary and informational text.
+Literary/Narrative Skill Reporting Category - Plot Benchmark Sub-Benchmarks Passage/Text Types Skill Description 7.IA Students use the reading process to apply a variety of comprehension strategies before, during and after reading.
+7.IA.1 Students use analogies, idioms, similes, and metaphors to develop vocabulary.
+7.IA.2 Students understand grade-level-appropriate technical and subject-specific vocabulary.
+7.IA.3 Students understand and use reading strategies including setting a purpose, visualizing, finding the main idea and supporting details, and interpreting in grade-level-appropriate text.
+Literary/Narrative texts include such things as stories, poems, novels, plays, and essays that are read to learn about people, to vicariously experience the characters and settings, to escape to imaginary places and times, and to become absorbed in adventure and fictional events and various problems and solutions that structure the plots of these texts.
+Students read to understand how the plot of a story develops as a series of high points and/or how it can be depicted as a problem and its 7.IB Students read and interpret a variety of literary genres.
+7.IB.1 Students explain connections between setting, plot, theme, and characterization.
+7.IB.2 Students understand the use of elements of fictions such as point of view, characterization, and irony to achieve author's purpose.
+Passages will have a well-defined plot, conflict, or resolution, and/or must contain sufficient context for the student to make an inference or draw a conclusion. solution.